 Citizen science (or crowd-sourced science) is the collection and analysis of data by the general public in collaboration with professional scientists.
 We believe that engaging the community in the process of science is a great way to spark curiosity and encourage investigation.

-Frost Science has developed several citizen science activities that welcome the public to collect data for ongoing research projects, including:
+Frost Science has developed and collaborates on several citizen science activities that welcome the public to collect data for ongoing research projects, including:

 - collecting and tracking marine debris,